 Path to Becoming an Accountant or Auditor

 The first step in becoming an accountant or auditor is to select an accounting degree or associated degree from an accredited college or university.
-Such programs are widely available at numerous universities and colleges throughout the U.S. These programs can also now be completed through a variety of distance learning programs.
-Individuals considering enrolling in an accounting or finance program should always verify that the program is actually accredited prior to enrolling.
+Such programs are widely available at numerous universities and colleges throughout the U.S. Additionally, these programs can also now be completed through a variety of distance learning programs.
+However, individuals considering enrolling in an accounting or finance program should always verify that the program is actually accredited prior to enrolling.

 Choosing a Specialty

 Almost all accountants specialize in at least one area of practice.
 The two main specialization areas are corporate/business accounting and public accounting.
-There are also numerous sub-specializations.
-Such sub-sectors include internal auditing, environmental accounting, taxes, and managerial accounting.
+There are also numerous sub-specializations, including internal auditing, environmental accounting, taxes, and managerial accounting.

 Accountant or CPA